Sometimes choosing a travel destination is hard.

 Airbnb: (Disclosure: If you click on the link, I will get a small cut of what you spend, and you will get a discount if it’s your first time booking through them.)
 Airbnb is good for renting a whole house or flat for the family so you can cook instead of using restaurants.
 Also good for solo travelers because you can rent a room in someone’s house and get a glimpse into a local’s life.

 Hotwire: (Disclosure: Using the Hotwire site from this link will give me a cut from what you spend without affecting your cost.)
 Use Hotwire to find hotels.
 Make sure to set your browser to incognito mode before you search (control-shift-n).
 Hotwire means taking a bit of a gamble in terms of location, but you’ll end up with a good deal.
 (Read my Hotwire tips here.)

-When you do book, make sure to use incognito mode (control-shift-n) or you might see higher prices than when you first checked.
+When you do book, make sure to use incognito mode (control-shift-n on Chrome) or you might see higher prices than when you first checked.
 Cookies allow the sites to see that you’re particularly interested in those flights and raise the rates in response.

 Driving: Do you feel comfortable driving in the destination you’re considering?
 In some places, you really have to drive if you want to do any sightseeing.
 My trip to Guadeloupe is an example.
 I stayed in an Airbnb accommodation away from beaches, I wanted to do a lot of sightseeing, and the public bus system is very limited.
 So I drove.

 Or my quick trip up into the Sierra from San Francisco.
 It would have been possible by bus, I think, but would have taken much longer.